 At the conclusion of a call, presentation, or lengthy email, provide a quick summary of what you’ve discussed.
 You may also want to include action points that detail specifically what you need from the recipient.

-What’s the easiest way to ensure your communication was received effectively?
+When you’re communicating, what’s the easiest way to ensure your message was received effectively?
 Asking.
 This can be as simple as inquiring, “Did that make sense?” or having the recipient summarize what you’ve covered.

 The best way to ensure you continually improve your interpersonal communication skills is to ask people to share feedback with you on a regular basis.

 The tips outlined above can be used to improve your interpersonal communication skills no matter your work situation.
-However, interpersonal communication can be especially challenging for employees who work remotely and get little to no face time with their teammates.
+However, interpersonal communication can be especially challenging for employees who work remotely and get little to no face time with their teammates — which is more than a quarter of U.S. employees.

 Let’s take a look at specific ways remote workers can hone their interpersonal communication skills.